We No Speak Americano: Marco Calliari version

 In the United Kingdom, a cover version sung by Quebec-born Italian singer-songwriter Marco Calliari entered and peaked at number 26 on the UK Singles Chart.

-Russian Parody
+Russian parody

 In Russia, a parody version of the track appeared in the summer 2010, with vocals in Russian by the band Трикотаж (Knit-Wear) featuring Dj Solovey.
 This version was entitled Подзаебало (Sick of it), with the lyrics па-падзаебало mirroring pa-parle americano of the original.
 The new lyrics make references to the record heat wave in Russia of summer 2010, The Twilight Saga, Lady Gaga, and other current socio-cultural events.

+"Un papa americano (An American pope)"

+On December 2009, Spanish comedian José Mota sang a parody version of the track during his annual New Year's Eve TV special.
+The parody version replaces the original lyric "Pa, pa l'americano" to the similar sounding Spanish sentence "un papa americano", that translates to "an American pope".
+The rest of the lyrics are also replaced by ones who reference the Catholic Church and American culture.
+In March 2013, the song rose in popularity in Spanish-speaking countries due to the election of Argentine-born Pope Francis, as he would become the first pope to be born in the Americas.
+It subsequently resurged in May 2025 following the election of Pope Leo XIV, being the first pope born in the United States.

 "Por Panamericana" and "El Chocoano"

 In Argentina, various parody versions of the song were made.
 Among them, one resulted in very successful hit, that would even be played at discos as a companion for the original song.
 The best-known version is called "Por Panamericana", and the voice recorded on the record tell a story about being stopped by the police at the Panamerican Highway for speeding.
 Los Cantores de Chipuco (Colombia) also made their own parody of this song, called "El Chocoano".